raspibolt/raspibolt/guide/bonus/lightning/cln.md

 ## CLN in action

-* If `cln.service` started without errors, we can check out and try CLN commands.
+* If `lightningd.service` started without errors, we can check out and try CLN commands.

   ```sh
   $ sudo su - lightningd